BOARD OF DIRECTORS

 At least 24-hours in advance of the date you want delivery to begin and by close of business on Friday for Monday delivery.
 New orders for next day delivery must be placed before 9 AM and are not taken for Sunday delivery.

 Our contract with the Bureau of Reclamation requires the District to pay two months in advance of the month we have scheduled to deliver.
 We invoice customers the month following actual delivery, so we are already nearly four months out from when we paid for the water.
 All invoices are due in the office by the 20th of the month following actual delivery.
 As of the 21st, it is considered late and a 10% penalty is added.
-If still not paid by the 27th of the month, water service is turned off until it is paid in full.
+If still not paid by the 26th of the month, water service is turned off on the 27th until it is paid in full.